ruping/Breakpointer/README.md

 	unzip ruping-Breakpointer-XXX.zip
 	cd ruping-Breakpointer-XXX

 Second, make sure you have installed Bamtools (https://github.com/pezmaster31/bamtools).
 Then write down the bamtools_directory where ./lib/ and ./include/ sub-directories are located.
+Currently bamtools 2.0 has been tested.

 Third, run make in following way to install